AngeloUNIMI/Demo_FusionNet/README.md

-# FusionNet for palmprint and finger texture recognition using a webcam
+# FusionNet for touchless palmprint and finger texture recognition using a webcam

-Demonstration source code using the webcam for palmprint and finger texture recognition.
+Demonstration source code using the webcam for touchless palmprint and finger texture recognition.
 The algorithms used in the code are based on the paper:

 	A. Genovese, V. Piuri, F. Scotti, and S. Vishwakarma,